JoelPub/ever-gauzy/README.md

 -   Download for your OS from the official [Downloads](https://web.gauzy.co/downloads) page or see the section "Download" above for other links to our releases pages.
 -   Setup Gauzy Server with default choices in Setup Wizard and run it.
 -   You can also setup Gauzy Desktop App (can run independently or connect to Gauzy Server) or Gauzy Desktop Timer App (should be connected to Gauzy Server)
--   You can login with `admin@ever.co` and password `admin` to check Admin functionality if you installed Gauzy Server or Gauzy Desktop App.
+-   You can login with `admin@mobiplushrs.com` and password `admin` to check Admin functionality if you installed Gauzy Server or Gauzy Desktop App.
 Note: such an Admin user is not an employee, so you will not be able to track time.
--   You can login with `employee@ever.co` and password `123456` to check Employee-related functionality in Gauzy UI or to run Desktop Timer from an "Employee" perspective (such a user is an Employee and can track time).
+-   You can login with `employee@mobiplushrs.com` and password `123456` to check Employee-related functionality in Gauzy UI or to run Desktop Timer from an "Employee" perspective (such a user is an Employee and can track time).
 -   If you install Gauzy Server, it is possible to connect to it using a browser (by default on <http://localhost:4200>) or using Gauzy Desktop Apps (make sure to configure Desktop apps to connect to Gauzy API on <http://127.0.0.1:3000/api> because it's where Gauzy Server API runs by default).
 -   You can read more information about our Desktop Apps on the [Desktop Apps Wiki Page](https://github.com/ever-co/ever-gauzy/wiki/Gauzy-Desktop-Apps) and our Server at the [Server Wiki Page](https://github.com/ever-co/ever-gauzy/wiki/Gauzy-Server).